How to Convert a Shed Into a Sauna

 Another suggestion is to pour a concrete floor and install a drain.
 Over this, install raised, slatted wood floors.
 These could even be removable for cleaning purposes.

 Enjoying the First Sauna

 Choosing the sauna stove is quite complicated it seems.
 It depends on the construction of the sauna, window and door space, ventilation, outdoor temperatures and the construction of the sauna stove itself.
 The figures for determining the BTUs needed to heat the sauna are as follows: Cubic feet to be heated (Length x width x height = Cubic feet); Temperature change (Maximum desired inside temperature minus the lowest expected outside temperature).
 Follow the link below, enter the data and get your BTU information.

 - BTU Calculator

-Calculator to estimate the amount of BTU needed for the heating or cooling of your house/room based on the size and the temperature change.
+Calculator to estimate the amount of BTU needed for the heating of your space based on the size and temperature change.
 Also find hundreds of other free online calculators here.

 Ventilating the sauna